Yep, we’re talking about the same plant species as marijuana (i.e., Cannabis).

 Using the dried leaves as a stimulant and medicine for colds.

 Fevers, dysentery and as part of religious ceremonies.

-Modern day nutritionists know the plant has high-quality protein and essential amino acids.
+Modern day nutritionists know the plant has high-quality protein.

 A Hefty Dose of Nutrition